azreigh/hazelnut/README.md

-# Hazelnut
+# Hazel
-Hazelnut is a framework for creating GUIs within Brux.
+Hazel (short for hazelnut) is a framework for creating GUIs within Brux.